 Identification of regulatory barriers

-In all the states there are laws and regulations that regulate retail trade and matters that affect it, such as environmental or health and safety at work.
+In all the states some laws and regulations regulate retail trade and matters that affect it, such as environmental or health and safety at work.
 In several states, state regulation imposes requirements that hinder the entry or expansion of businesses, although with differences in the number and type of obstacles.

 The economic agents consulted for this study indicated that they must accredit more procedures before municipal than state authorities.
-This is due to the fact that it is at the municipal level where the authority to regulate various matters related to commercial activity lies.
+This is because it is at the municipal level where the authority to regulate various matters related to commercial activity lies.

 More relevant than the number of procedures, the heterogeneity of regulation between one municipality and another is an obstacle to the expansion of regional chains.
 Thus, the difficulties of dealing with this variety of regulations, procedures, and authorities stand as an obstacle to the entry and expansion of commercial chains.